void4096/dsd-protocol/README.md

 this project is an experiment - the protocol is audited, and we've put a significant amount of work into testing as well as generally de-risking the design of its core mechanism, however participants should take great caution as bugs resulting in loss of funds are always a possibility.

 ```
-Copyright 2020 Dynamic Dollar Devs, based on the works of the Empty Set Squad
+Copyright 2021 Void Dollar Devs, based on the works of the Empty Set Squad and Dynamic Dollar Devs

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use the included code except in compliance with the License.